UK millionaires: Where they went to uni and what they studied

 Love them or loathe them, we’ve all heard of the Fifty Shade of Grey books by now.
 What you might not know is that the woman behind the books is now thought to be worth more than £20 million.

 The University of Kent graduate read history before launching herself into the world of erotic fiction in 2009.
-The essay-based subject was clearly a blessing as James didn’t even start out with a book deal, making use of self publishing sites online.
+The essay-based subject was clearly a blessing as James didn’t even start out with a book deal, making use of self publishing sites online until she was spotted by a big-name publisher.

 Sir Chris Hoy